Chinese Singaporeans: Others

 This subgroup constitutes about 5% of the Singaporean Chinese population.

 The largest group of Singaporean Chinese not from Fujian or Guangdong are the Hainanese from the province of Hainan.
 They speak Hainanese, a variety of Min Chinese which has similarities with Southern Min.
 The Hainanese in Singapore originated mainly from the north-east part of the island, from cities such as Wenchang and Haikou.
 As relative late-comers to Singapore in the late 19th century, most of them worked as shop assistants, chefs, and waiters in the hospitality sector.
 Hainanese chicken rice became a famous dish.
 They were also known for their Western cooking, as many of the early Hainanese migrants worked as cooks on European ships.

 The Hockchew and Hockchia originated from northeastern Fujian, particularly Fuzhou city, Changle District, Gutian County and Fuqing.
 They speak varieties of Eastern Min.
 The Puxian or Hinghwa people originated from Central Fujian – Putian and Xianyou – and speak Puxian Min, a transitional variety of Min which has features in common with both Southern Min and Eastern Min.

 Taiwan-born Singaporean Chinese and their descendants are predominantly of the Hokkien and Hakka subgroups.
 They number around 30,000 (2012) and constitute less than 2% of the Singaporean population.
-In Singapore, due to their small population, the Taiwanese are often grouped into larger populations, such as the Hokkien and Hakka, according to their dialect or ancestral origin.
+In Singapore, due to their small population, the Taiwanese are often grouped into larger populations, such as the Hokkien and Hakka, according to their language or ancestral origin.
 Newer Taiwanese immigrants have formed a distinctive group on their own.
-They may speak Taiwanese Mandarin, Hokkien or Hakka and originate from many different cities, including Taipei, New Taipei, Hsinchu, Taichung, Tainan and Kaohsiung.
+They may speak Mandarin, Hokkien or Hakka and originate from many different cities, including Taipei, New Taipei, Hsinchu, Taichung, Tainan and Kaohsiung.

 According to the book, Japanese's view of Singapore (日本人眼裏的新加坡) edited by Lin Shaobin, the vice-chairman of Singapore Japanese cultural society, the "Bank of Taiwan" started its operation in Singapore from 1912 to 1925.
 The book also indicated that according to Japanese statistics of 1932, there were around 105 Taiwanese living in Malaya (including Singapore).
 According to verbal accounts by Singaporeans, many of the "Japanese" soldiers involved in the occupation of Singapore during World War II were in fact Taiwanese serving in the Imperial Japanese Army.
 Similar accounts relate that many teachers of Mandarin Chinese in the 1950s and 1960s came from Taiwan.
 After 1965, military ties led to the immigration of some Taiwanese military personnel as high-ranking officers in Singapore Armed Forces.
 More immigration began during the 1970s and 1980s from investors, businessmen, and students.
 Most of these were highly educated and employed in professions such as engineering, business, investment, research and education.
 Marriages between Singaporean Chinese and Taiwanese (i.e. Taiwan-born Chinese) often resulted in the Taiwanese partner moving to Singapore and obtaining citizenship.